airbnb/react-sketchapp/docs/API.md

 An interface to Sketch's symbols.
 Create symbols and optionally inject them into the symbols page.

 ### `makeSymbol(node, name)`
 Returns a react component which is an can be used to render instances of the symbol.
-In order for the symbol to be used, it must be rendered to the `Symbols` page with [`injectSymbols`](#injectsymbols).

 #### Parameters
 | Parameter | Type | Default | Note |